sam19uel/a_first_md_program/README.md

 Outline of how this folder is organised.
 The main reference for this organisation comes from "Understanding Molecular Simulation by Daan Frenkel and Bernard Smith ".
 This folder is a reference molecular dynamics folder about writing a first md program.
-This is NOT a tutorial, but meant to be a companion to the book.
+$This is NOT a tutorial, but meant to be a companion to the book.$

 note: The md_program as taught in the book is organised into a molecular dynamics look that performs the different steps as defined as subroutines.